mardiros/tursu/README.md

 tests/functionals/login.feature::test_3_User_can_login <- test_login.py
 📄 Document: login.feature
-🥒 Feature: User login with their own password
+🥒 Feature: User sign in with their own password
 🎬 Scenario: User can login
 ⏳ Given a user Bob with password dumbsecret
 ✅ Given a user Bob with password dumbsecret
-⏳ When Bob login with password dumbsecret
+⏳ When Bob signs in with password dumbsecret
-✅ When Bob login with password dumbsecret
+✅ When Bob signs in with password dumbsecret
 ⏳ Then the user is connected with username Bob
 ✅ Then the user is connected with username Bob
                                                             PASSED [ 33%]
 tests/functionals/login.feature::test_7_User_can_t_login_with_wrong_password <- test_login.py
 📄 Document: login.feature
-🥒 Feature: User login with their own password
+🥒 Feature: User sign in with their own password
 🎬 Scenario: User can't login with wrong password
 ⏳ Given a user Bob with password dumbsecret
 ✅ Given a user Bob with password dumbsecret
-⏳ When Bob login with password notthat
+⏳ When Bob signs in with password notthat
-✅ When Bob login with password notthat
+✅ When Bob signs in with password notthat
 ⏳ Then the user is not connected
 ✅ Then the user is not connected
                                                             PASSED [ 66%]
 tests/functionals/login.feature::test_12_User_can_t_login_with_someone_else_username <- test_login.py
 📄 Document: login.feature
-🥒 Feature: User login with their own password
+🥒 Feature: User sign in with their own password
 🎬 Scenario: User can't login with someone else username ⏳ Given a user Bob with password bobsecret
 ✅ Given a user Bob with password bobsecret
 ⏳ Given a user Alice with password alicesecret
 ✅ Given a user Alice with password alicesecret
-⏳ When Alice login with password bobsecret
+⏳ When Alice signs in with password bobsecret
-✅ When Alice login with password bobsecret
+✅ When Alice signs in with password bobsecret
 ⏳ Then the user is not connected
 ✅ Then the user is not connected